Has your Pinterest account been suspended? Read on to learn how to reactivate your suspended Pinterest account.

 In addition to the above guidelines, follow these last few rules of thumb to prevent inauthentic content and behavior:

 There are two things I recommend you do as soon as you find out your account has been suspended.
-1. Click the link provided in the email.
-2. Email Pinterest to appeal the suspension.
+1. Click the link provided in the email to appeal the suspension.
+2. Contact the Pinterest Help Desk to open a ticket for your appeal.

 The first step is to click on the link they provide in the email and follow the instructions.
 You should do this as soon as you see this email since that link will expire after some time.
 I would immediately follow that up by sending Pinterest an appeal through their Help Center.
 You can access their contact form by clicking HERE.